graebnerc/DataScienceSpring23/content/_index.markdown

 # Data science using R

-## An introduction to data science using R (fall semester 2022/23)
+## An introduction to data science using R (spring semester 2023)

-This is the website for the course 'An introduction to data science using R' taught at the Europa-University Flensburg in the fall semester 2022/23.
+This is the website for the course 'Data science using R' taught at the Europa-University Flensburg in the spring semester 2023.

 All pages not under the root directory of the website are listed below.
 This includes both posted tutorials and lecture notes.